 Sheila Johnson Design Center

-Steven has created college- and pre-college programs and courses for Parsons and other international institutions, and has served as a consultant for Rhode Island School of Design, Pratt Institute, and Otis College of Art and Design.
+Steven has created college- and pre-college programs and courses for Parsons and other international institutions, and has served as a consultant for Rhode Island School of Design, Pratt Institute, Otis College of Art and Design, and Marist College.
 He has taught and lectured for such institutions as Harvard University, Massachusetts Institute of Technology (MIT), Brown University, Virginia Commonwealth University, Donghua University in Shanghai, The University of Palermo (UP) in Buenos Aires, and The Spero Villioti School in South Africa.
-Since 2012, he has co-produced an academic journal dedicated to design and design education with Parsons and UP.
+Since 2012, he has co-produced an academic journal dedicated to design education and practice with Parsons and UP.